Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 <br/>

-> 2.5   Create points from probing data (stored in csv file)
+> 2.5  Continue from last step, we create machining operation in same NX file, create tools and toolpath and record the journal from start, the we open the codes recorded and
+> <br/>
+>> We created toolpath manually, record journal codes,
 <br/>
 <p align="center">
 <img src=https://github.com/Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/blob/main/image/2.5%20create%20toolpath.JPG width="800" >